Takadachi Gikeido

 Google Maps

-From Hiraizumi Station, you can reach Takadachi Gikeido in 15 minutes by the Loop Bus or by walking for about 15 to 20 minutes.
+From Hiraizumi Station, you can reach Takadachi Gikeido in 15 minutes by Loop Bus or by walking for about 15 to 20 minutes.

 Resources